SpongeBob90/colorpicker/README.md

 # ColorPickerDemo
-This is a color picker demo by java.
+This is a color picker demo by jQuery.